What should you bring with you on your trip to Israel?

 - 14 pairs of socks

-- 2 pairs of comfortable shoes for walking/hiking
+- 1 pair of comfortable hiking shoes

 - 1 Shabbat outfit (long skirt or dress with a nice blouse for women, nice khakis and a button down or polo shirt for men)